albayrakemre-cloud/assignment1/README.md

 QR codes, analyze SMS messages for possible phishing attempts, check app permissions, and create strong passwords.

-The main purpose of the website is to introduce Sentriola, explain its main features, and provide basic information about how the application works.

 ## File & Folder Organization